 - (d) Districts Not Listed.
-Minimum yard requirements for Zoning Districts not listed above shall be consistent the Alameda County Zoning Ordinance. - (f) Measurement of Yards.
-Yards shall be measured as indicated below: - 1.
-Front yard setbacks shall be measured from the front property line on public streets and from the edge of the access easement on private streets. - 2.
-Corner side yard setbacks shall be measured from the back of the sidewalk to the building wall or, in the absence of a sidewalk, from the edge of the right-of-way or access easement to the building wall. - 3.
-In the event a guest parking bay is located on the street side yard of a corner lot or in front of the house parallel to the street, the setback shall be measured from the edge of the parking bay, rather than from the right-of-way or access easement. - 4.
+Minimum yard requirements for Zoning Districts not listed above shall be consistent the Alameda County Zoning Ordinance. - (g) Measurement of Yards.
+Yards shall be measured as indicated below: - Front yard setbacks shall be measured from the front property line on public streets and from the edge of the access easement on private streets. - Corner side yard setbacks shall be measured from the back of the sidewalk to the building wall or, in the absence of a sidewalk, from the edge of the right-of-way or access easement to the building wall. - 3.
 On stem lots (also known as flag lots) the minimum front yard setback shall be 20 feet from the front property line of the developable area, excluding the stem portion.
 For purposes of this section, the front property line is the lot line closest and parallel to the street from which the property gets access.
 This may or may not be the "front" of the house, as houses on stem lots may be differently oriented due to lot dimensions.